 We would like to thank Veena Bandyopadhyay, Social Protection Specialist and Sarbjit Singh Sahota, Emergency Specialist at the India Country Office for their sector specific case studies.
-A special mention for each of our Field Office colleagues including KL Rao, Chief of Social Policy (Chennai); Ananya Goswami, Social Policy Specialist (Assam) and Anuradha Nair, Social Policy Specialist (Maharashtra).
+A special mention for each of our Field Office colleagues including KL Rao, Chief of Social Policy (Chennai); Ananya Goswami, Social Policy Specialist (Assam); Anuradha Nair, Social Policy Specialist (Maharashtra) and Anand Kanoo, Programme Officer (Assam).
 We would like to thank Swaha Katyayini Ramnath, Knowledge Management and Advocacy Officer at UNICEF India for coordinating and finalizing this compendium.
-We would also like to thank Elizabeth Harrop for preparing the India wide case study.
+We would also like to thank Elizabeth Harrop for preparing the India wide case studu case study.